Garciat/gean/README.md

 container.register_class(C)

-# All of these return an instance of C
+# All of these return the same instance of C
 container.resolve(A)
 container.resolve(B[int])
 container.resolve(C)